ConsumerLawPA logo

 ConsumerLawPA is a consumer advocacy law firm established in 1996 and based in Philadelphia, led by Attorney Louis S. Schwartz who brings 15+ years of legal experience to consumer rights cases.
 The firm serves the Philadelphia metropolitan area, including Montgomery, Delaware, Berks, and Lehigh Counties, and has built a reputation for passionate advocacy on behalf of consumers facing unfair business practices.

-ConsumerLawPA distinguishes itself through specialized expertise in foreclosure defense with specific knowledge of how foreclosure affects credit, deed in lieu alternatives, and sheriff's sale procedures.
-The firm actively pursues class action litigation (Equifax, Specialized Loan Servicing) alongside individual representation, suggesting capacity for systemic consumer protection work.
+ConsumerLawPA distinguishes itself through listed experience context in foreclosure defense with specific knowledge of how foreclosure affects credit, deed in lieu alternatives, and sheriff's sale procedures.
+The firm actively pursues class action litigation (Equifax, listed Loan Servicing) alongside individual representation, suggesting capacity for systemic consumer protection work.
 Their geographic focus on specific Pennsylvania counties indicates deep local market knowledge rather than national reach.

 The firm presents as a legitimate legal practice with established credentials, though the website lacks specific case results, client testimonials, or detailed fee structures beyond the free consultation offer.
 As a bankruptcy-focused law firm, they position bankruptcy as a last resort rather than a primary product, suggesting a more holistic consumer advocacy approach than pure bankruptcy mills.
 The attorney's 15+ years of experience (stated on the website) aligns with the firm's 1996 founding claim.